 You might have even hit a wall trying to file a claim with your insurance company.
 Maybe you even had to pay for repairs on your own.
 A 2017 change to Florida building code, however, means insurance companies should not be denying claims related to quarry blasting damage.
 They’re just denying the claims because they think they can get away with it.

 Morgan & Morgan won’t let them get away with it, though.
 Property owners are filing quarry blasting lawsuits with us and we’re helping them pursue compensation from their insurers.

-Contact us today and we’ll send an inspector out to your property and evaluate your case, all for free.
+Contact us today and we’ll evaluate your case, for free.
 If we take your case, you won’t have to pay anything unless we win for you.
 And even then, your insurer might have to cover attorneys’ fees.

 Why Your Home Could Be in the Danger Zone

 But, you don’t have to be close to sustain significant damage.
 Homes and businesses can be damaged even if they are miles away from the blast sites.
 The explosives used to blast rock aren’t supposed to be strong enough to damage surrounding properties, but people living near quarries all over Florida disagree.

 Quarries weren’t always located close to homes.
 However, as neighborhoods grew or builders added new suburbs, they got closer to the quarries.
 The quarries were originally quite far from neighborhoods.
 In some cases, homes and businesses are as close as 1,000 feet from a quarry.

 Quarry mining for rock in Florida is a billion-dollar business.
 Miami-Dade has at least nine quarries that have active blasting permits.
 Most are located in the “Lake Belt” region of the county.
 That area produces almost half of the 153 million tons of limestone that is used in Florida each year, according to the Miami Herald.